 Stop Making “Verification” An Endorsement

 It’s true that government propaganda groups would be able to create accounts the platforms would go on to verify.
-When you can create government issued IDs, it would be easy to game the system.
+When you can create government-issued IDs, it would be easy to game the system.
 But that account verification would mean less, because more people would have it.
-Also, despite government groups being able to fabricate “real” people, trolls, hackers, and non-state propagandist would have a much more challenging time exploiting the platform.
+Also, despite government groups being able to fabricate “real” people, trolls, hackers, and non-state propagandists would have a much more challenging time exploiting the platform.
+Even without ID Tinder figured out some level of verification.